IkeSteoger/todo-app/README.md

 #### Features / Routes

-- A website that can use REST functions on any API that you put a link in for.
+- A interactive To Do list using Context API
 <!-- - GET : `/hello` - specific route to hit -->

 #### Tests